 ♦ ‘Several’ others reported injured

-The first drone strike in a month killed up to three people, although the circumstances of their death was unclear.
-Several reports said the strike hit the men riding on a horse, killing them and their horse instantly.
-However three unnamed officials told Associated Press that a single horse-borne alleged ‘foreign militant’ was killed.
-While several sources reported men on horseback were targeted by CIA drones, other reports said two alleged militants were killed when drones destroyed a house.
+Up to three people died in a drone strike, although reports differed on the circumstances.
+Several reports said men riding on a horse were attacked, killing them and the horse instantly.
+However three unnamed officials told the Associated Press that a single horse-borne alleged ‘foreign militant’ was killed.
+Other reports said two alleged militants were killed when drones destroyed a house.
 Rescue work was reportedly delayed as drones hovered over the area after the strike.
 AFP reported a house and a man on horseback were targeted.
 And The News initially reported a house was targeted but subsequently said two alleged militants were killed on a motorcycle.
-The New York Times reported the men were killed riding either a horse or a motorcycle.

-The identity of the dead was not immediately clear, a Pakistani official told the paper: ’We don’t know the identity of those killed, and our local contacts say the bodies were unrecognisable…We don’t know if they were locals or foreign militants.’
+A Pakistani official said: ’We don’t know the identity of those killed, and our local contacts say the bodies were unrecognisable.’
 And a Taliban source said: ‘I cannot confirm their nationality and group affiliation at the moment’.
 The News reported ’there were strong indications that both were foreign fighters’.
 The drones reportedly struck at either 8.35am or 8.50am.
 Shortly after the strike ‘unrest erupted among local and foreign militants’ in the area, according to one report.
-The strike hit the day before UN special rapporteur Ben Emmerson’s three day visit to Islamabad.
+The strike hit the day before UN special rapporteur Ben Emmerson’s three-day visit to Islamabad.